PHP Login Form with Remember-Me using Cookie and Session

 MODIFY `id` int(11) NOT NULL AUTO_INCREMENT, AUTO_INCREMENT=2;

-PHP script to connect to MySQL database is given below.
-We have created this under "cfg" folder and will include this in all other programs where database access is needed.
+The PHP code to connect to the MySQL database is given below.
+We have created this under the "cfg" folder and will include this in all other programs required to access the database.

 dbconnect.php